advaoptical/wools/README.md

 Each wool inside the wools project represents a programming language or framework for which the alpakka project can create code skeletons.
 The wools itself are structured in a tree like way, the root wool is the default from which all other wools are derived.

 Each wool must be registered as part of the wools project, this registration can be performed in two different way.
-The persistent way is to perform the registration during the wool installation, to do this the wool must be populated inside the setup.py of the wools project
+The persistent way is to perform the registration during the wool installation, to do this the wool must be populated inside the setup.py of the wools project as entry point.
+Another way to register a wool is a temporary way, for that the alpakka project has to be loaded in a terminal and than the population of the wool can be done executing *<command for wool population is missing>*.

+If a wool is registered successfully it can be used by the alpakka by setting the appropriate command line option.
+The alpakka project requires some mandatory methods which should be present as part of each wool.
+Beside this each wool can implement own wrapping classes for each YANG statement type.
+How the mandatory methods and the wool specific wrapping classes can be implemented is presented in the following part.

 ### Initial developer Guide